Rodato/Edges-intra-community-/README.md

-# This repository is on functions that optimize certain processes complex network analysis in R. Hope you find it useful
+# This repository is on functions that optimize certain processes of complex networks analysis in R. Hope you find it useful
 #Enjoy!